 The "corpse flower" at Geelong Botanic Gardens started blooming on November 11.
 Screenshot

 The plant was donated to Geelong Botanic Gardens by the State Botanic Museum in Adelaide in 2021.
-Since then, botanists have been watching and waiting for signs of new flower buds sprouting.
+Since then, botanists have been watching and waiting for signs of new buds sprouting.

-Many tourists say that the flower gives off a very unpleasant stench like rotting flesh.
-Experts say that this scent is to attract pollinating insects.
+Many tourists say the flower gives off a very unpleasant stench like rotting flesh.
+Experts say this scent is to attract pollinating insects.
 That is also the reason why Titan Arum is called "corpse flower".

 sdq4636.jpg